albinekb/PortButler/README.md

 This app shows running servers on localhost posts

-- Currently hard-coded to look at servers between `2999-4999`.
+- Currently hard-coded to look at servers between `2999-4999`
+- Checks servers using `netstat`, very fast
+- Loads page in `WKWebView` to get title, webview is destroyed after to save memory

 # Installing